For full details of events that hold Jap Drag Series rounds please visit the relevant website.

 The Race Classes

-Street-legal cars that retain their full monocoque chassis, street equipment and a finished appearance throughout.
+Street cars retain their full monocoque chassis, street equipment and a finished appearance throughout.
 All the hard work is done by the monster-power engines.
-Street cars should run 12.50secs and quicker, with the top cars running 9’s at 150mph.
+Manuy Street class cars are now running in the 8s and 9s.

 How to Enter